Notre Dame de Lourdes Church (Fall River, Massachusetts): Second church: 1891-1982

-In 1920 the Sacred Heart Monument was erected on the grounds near the front of the church.
-It was dedicated to twenty two men from the parish who lost their lives fighting in World War I. Only twenty one names appear on the monument as the twenty second man had enlisted with the Canadian Army.
-Lucien Hippolyte Gosselin of Manchester, New Hampshire was chosen as the sculptor of the bronze statues.
-The bronze work, done in Paris, consisted of The Sacred Heart statue, an Angel cradling a soldier, and three plaques, one for the Army, one for the Navy and the last with the names of the men.
+In 1920, the Sacred Heart Monument was erected on the grounds near the front of the church.
+It was dedicated to 22 men from the parish who lost their lives fighting in World War I. Only 21 names appear on the monument, as the 22nd man had enlisted with the Canadian Army.
+Lucien Hippolyte Gosselin of Manchester, New Hampshire, was chosen as the sculptor of the bronze statues.
+The bronze work, done in Paris, consisted of the Sacred Heart statue, an angel cradling a soldier, and three plaques: one for the Army, one for the Navy and the last with the names of the men.
 The granite base was carved by Honore Savoie of Fall River.
 The parishioners raised $26,373 to pay for the monument.
-It is one of two war memorials in the city of Fall River which are not on public land.
+It is one of two war memorials in the city of Fall River that are not on public land.
 The other is a bronze plaque on the granite steps of St. Patrick's Church (Good Shepherd Parish).

-In 1924 the Carillon bells were installed in south steeple.
+In 1924, the Carillon bells were installed in south steeple.

-On February 11, 1934 The Lourdes Grotto was dedicated in the lower church.
+On February 11, 1934, the Lourdes Grotto was dedicated in the lower church.

-In 1938, a hurricane badly shook the steeples and created a danger they might fall.
+In 1938, a hurricane badly shook the steeples and created a danger of them falling.
 An original plan was to lower them from 310 feet to 160 feet and cut them off just above the belfries.
-This plan was scrapped and the tall pinnacles were reduced to 235 feet instead; everything above a four-way arch above the clocks was removed and replaced with a shorter, simpler cap with smaller crosses at the top.
-The simpler octagonal caps were tapered at roughly the same angle as the architecture of the arches, meshing well with them.
+The plan was scrapped and the tall pinnacles were reduced to 235 feet instead; everything above a four-way arch above the clocks was removed and replaced with a shorter, simpler cap with smaller crosses at the top.
+The simpler octagonal caps were tapered at roughly the same angle as the architecture of the arches and mesh well with them.

 The church underwent several more changes over the years until the final restoration in 1982.
-This restoration was in part to do much needed repair on the building and also to prepare the church to be placed on the National Register of Historic Places.
-Unfortunately this never came to be, however St. Joseph's Orphanage, the JMA and Notre Dame School made it on the register.
+The restoration was in part for muc- needed repairs on the building and also to prepare the church to be placed on the National Register of Historic Places.
+Unfortunately this never came to be though St. Joseph's Orphanage, the JMA and Notre Dame School made it on the register.